realworldocaml/book/en/imperative-programming.md

 careful error detection, and such error correction is taken care of in modules like Core's `Doubly_linked`.
 You should use imperative data structures from a well-designed library when you can.
-And when you can't, you should make sure that the code you write is careful about error detection.
+And when you can't, you should make sure to put great care into your error handling.

 ### Iteration functions